-During the fiscal year ended December 31, 2006, the Board of Directors held 18 meetings.
-Each of the incumbent directors, who was a member of the Board in fiscal year 2006, attended over 75 percent of the aggregate of the total number of Board meetings and the total number of meetings held by all committees of the Board on which he served.
+During the fiscal year ended December 31, 2008, the Board of Directors held 12 meetings.
+Each director attended over 75 percent of the aggregate number of meetings of the Board and the committees of the Board on which he served.

 The Company encourages all directors to attend annual meetings of stockholders.
-Four directors, namely Messrs.
-Harris, Marino, Tuttle, and Wood attended the Company's 2006 annual meeting of stockholders.
+Eight directors, namely Messrs.
+Bailey, Dvoranchik, Harris, Mahan, Marino, Siegel, Tuttle, and Wood attended the Company's annual meeting of stockholders in 2007, the last year an annual meeting of stockholders was held.